-The debate over gun control in the United States has waxed and waned over the years, stirred by a series of incidents involving mass killings by gunmen in civilian settings.
-The killing of twenty schoolchildren in Newtown, Ct. in December 2012 prompted a national discussion over gun laws and calls by the Obama administration to limit the availability of military-style assault weapons.
-However, compromise legislation that would have banned semi-automatic weapons and expanded gun background checks was defeated in the Senate in April 2013, despite extensive public support.
+The debate over gun control in the United States has waxed and waned over the years, stirred by a series of mass killings by gunmen in civilian settings.
+The killing of twenty schoolchildren in Newtown, Connecticut, in December 2012 prompted a national discussion over gun laws and calls by the Obama administration to limit the availability of military-style assault weapons.
+However, compromise legislation that would have banned semiautomatic weapons and expanded background checks was defeated in the Senate in April 2013 despite extensive public support.

-Gun ownership in the United States far surpasses other countries, and the recent mass shootings, in particular, have raised comparisons with policies abroad.
-Democracies that have experienced similar traumatic shooting incidents, for instance, have taken significant steps to regulate gun ownership and restrict assault weapons.
+Gun ownership in the United States far surpasses other countries, and recent mass shootings in particular have raised comparisons with policies abroad.
+Democracies that have experienced similar traumatic shooting incidents have taken significant steps to regulate gun ownership and restrict assault weapons.
 They generally experience far fewer incidents of gun violence than the United States.

-A number of gun ownership advocates consider it a birthright and an essential part of the nation's heritage.
-The United States, with less than 5 percent of the world's population, has about 35–50 percent of the world's civilian-owned guns, according to a 2007 report by the Swiss-based Small Arms Survey.
+A number of gun advocates consider ownership a birthright and an essential part of the nation's heritage.
+The United States, with less than 5 percent of the world's population, has about 35–50 percent of the world's civilian-owned guns, according to a 2007 report by the Switzerland-based Small Arms Survey.
 It ranks number one in firearms per capita.
-The U.S. also has the highest homicide-by-firearm rate among the world's most developed nations (OECD), though some analysts say these statistics do not necessarily have a cause-and-effect relationship.
+The United States also has the highest homicide-by-firearm rate among the world's most developed nations, though some analysts say these statistics do not necessarily have a cause-and-effect relationship.

-Federal law sets the minimum standards for firearm regulation in the United States; however individual states have their own laws, some of which provide further restrictions, others which have more lenient guidelines.
+Federal law sets the minimum standards for firearm regulation in the United States, but individual states have their own laws, some of which provide further restrictions, others which have more lenient guidelines.

 However, critics maintain that a so-called "gun show loophole," codified in the Firearm Owners Protection Act of 1986, effectively allows anyone, including convicted felons, to purchase firearms without a background check.

-There are three classes of weapons: non-restricted (ordinary rifles and shotguns), restricted (handguns, semi-auto rifles/shotguns, sawed-offs), and prohibited (fully automatics, etc.).
+There are three classes of weapons: nonrestricted (e.g., ordinary rifles and shotguns), restricted (e.g., handguns, semiautomatic rifles/shotguns, and sawed-offs), and prohibited (e.g., automatics).
 A person wishing to acquire a restricted firearm must obtain a federal registration certificate, according to the Royal Canadian Mounted Police.

-Modern Canadian gun laws have also been driven by prior gun violence.
-In December 1989, a disgruntled student walked into a Montreal engineering school with a semi-automatic rifle and killed fourteen students and injured over a dozen others.
-The incident is widely credited with driving subsequent gun legislation, including the 1995 Firearms Act, which required owner licensing, the registration of all long-guns (rifles and shotguns), while banning more than half of all registered guns.
+Modern Canadian gun laws have been driven by prior gun violence.
+In December 1989, a disgruntled student walked into a Montreal engineering school with a semiautomatic rifle and killed fourteen students and injured over a dozen others.
+The incident is widely credited with driving subsequent gun legislation, including the 1995 Firearms Act, which required owner licensing and the registration of all long guns (i.e., rifles and shotguns) while banning more than half of all registered guns.
 However, in 2012, the government abandoned the long-gun registry, citing cost concerns.

-The National Agreement on Firearms all but prohibited automatic and semi-automatic assault rifles, stiffened licensing and ownership rules, and instituted a temporary gun buyback program that took some 650,000 (or about one-sixth of the national stock) assault weapons out of public circulation.
-Among other things, the law also required licensees to demonstrate a "genuine need" for a particular type of gun, and take a firearm safety course.
+The National Agreement on Firearms all but prohibited automatic and semiautomatic assault rifles, stiffened licensing and ownership rules, and instituted a temporary gun buyback program that took some 650,000 assault weapons (about one-sixth of the national stock) out of public circulation.
+Among other things, the law also required licensees to demonstrate a "genuine need" for a particular type of gun and take a firearm safety course.
 After another high-profile shooting in Melbourne in 2002, Australia's handgun laws were tightened as well.

 Many analysts say these measures have been highly effective, citing declining gun-death rates, and the fact that there have been no gun-related mass killings in Australia since 1996.
 Many also suggest the policy response in the wake of Port Arthur could serve as a model for the United States.

-The country has relatively strict gun regulations, including an assault weapons ban and a requirement to register ownership with the government.
+The country has relatively strict gun regulations, including an assault-weapons ban and a requirement to register ownership with the government.
 To become licensed, an applicant must be an Israeli citizen or a permanent resident, be at least twenty-one-years-old, and speak at least some Hebrew, among other qualifications.
-Notably, a person must also show genuine cause to carry a firearm, such as for self-defense or hunting.
+Notably, a person must also show genuine cause to carry a firearm, such as self-defense or hunting.

 However, some critics question the efficacy of these measures.
 "It doesn't take much of an expert to realize that these restrictions, in and of themselves, do not constitute much by the way of gun control," writes Liel Leibovitz for the Jewish magazine Tablet.
 He notes the relative ease with which someone can justify owning a gun, including residing in an Israeli settlement, employment as a security guard, or working with valuables or large sums of money.
-Furthermore, he explains that, in at least one respect, almost the entire population has indirect access to an assault weapon by either being a soldier, a reservist, or a relative.
+Furthermore, he explains that almost the entire population has indirect access to an assault weapon by either being a soldier or a reservist or a relative of one.
 Israel's relatively low gun-related homicide rate is a product of the country's unique "gun culture," he says.

-Another gun-related tragedy in the Scottish town of Dunblane, in 1996, prompted Britain's strictest gun laws yet.
-In March of that year, a middle-aged man armed with four legally purchased handguns shot and killed sixteen young schoolchildren and one adult, before committing suicide, in the country's worst mass shooting to date.
-The incident sparked a public campaign known as the Snowdrop Petition, which helped drive legislation banning all handguns with few exceptions.
+A gun-related tragedy in the Scottish town of Dunblane, in 1996, prompted Britain's strictest gun laws yet.
+In March of that year, a middle-aged man armed with four legally purchased handguns shot and killed sixteen young schoolchildren and one adult before committing suicide in the country's worst mass shooting to date.
+The incident sparked a public campaign known as the Snowdrop Petition, which helped drive legislation banning handguns, with few exceptions.
 The government also instituted a temporary gun buyback program, which many credit with taking tens of thousands of illegal or unwanted guns out of supply.

 However, the effectiveness of Britain's gun laws in gun-crime reduction over the last twenty-five years has stirred ongoing debate.
-Analysts note that the number of such crimes grew heavily in the late 1990's and peaked in 2004, before falling each subsequent year.
-"While tighter gun control removes risk on an incremental basis," said Peter Squires, a Brighton University criminologist speaking to CNN, "significant numbers of weapons remain in Britain."
+Analysts note that the number of such crimes grew heavily in the late 1990s and peaked in 2004 before falling with each subsequent year.
+"While tighter gun control removes risk on an incremental basis," said Peter Squires, a Brighton University criminologist, in an interview with CNN, "significant numbers of weapons remain in Britain."

-In the wake of the tragedy, some analysts in the United States have cited Breivik's rampage as proof that strict gun laws—which in Norway include requiring applicants to be at least eighteen-years of age, specify a "valid reason" for gun ownership, and obtain a government license—are ineffective.
-"Those who are willing to break the laws against murder do not care about the regulation of firearms, and will get a hold of weapons whether doing so is legal or not," wrote Charles C. W. Cooke in the National Review.
-Other gun control critics have argued that had other Norwegians, including the police, been armed, Breivik might have been stopped earlier and killed fewer victims.
-An independent commission after the massacre recommended tightening Norway's gun restrictions in a number of ways, including a prohibition of pistols and semi-automatic weapons.
+In the wake of the tragedy, some analysts in the United States cited Breivik's rampage as proof that strict gun laws—which in Norway include requiring applicants to be at least eighteen years of age, specify a "valid reason" for gun ownership, and obtain a government license—are ineffective.
+"Those who are willing to break the laws against murder do not care about the regulation of firearms, and will get a hold of weapons whether doing so is legal or not," wrote Charles C. W. Cooke in National Review.
+Other gun-control critics have argued that had other Norwegians, including the police, been armed, Breivik might have been stopped earlier and killed fewer victims.
+An independent commission after the massacre recommended tightening Norway's gun restrictions in a number of ways, including prohibiting pistols and semiautomatic weapons.

-Gun control advocates regularly cite Japan's highly restrictive firearm regulations in tandem with its extraordinarily low gun-homicide rate, which is the lowest in the world at 1 in 10 million, according to the latest data available.
+Gun-control advocates regularly cite Japan's highly restrictive firearm regulations in tandem with its extraordinarily low gun-homicide rate, which is the lowest in the world at one in ten million, according to the latest data available.
 Most guns are illegal in the country and ownership rates, which are quite small, reflect this.

-Under Japan's Firearm and Sword Law, the only guns permitted are shotguns, air guns, guns that have research or industrial purposes, or those used for competitions.
-However, before access to these specialty weapons is granted, one must obtain formal instruction, pass a battery of tests (written, mental, and drug), and a rigorous background check.
-Furthermore, owners must inform the authorities of how the weapon and ammunition is stored, and provide the firearm for annual inspection.
+Under Japan's firearm and sword law [PDF], the only guns permitted are shotguns, air guns, guns that have research or industrial purposes, or those used for competitions.
+However, before access to these specialty weapons is granted, one must obtain formal instruction and pass a battery of written, mental, and drug tests and a rigorous background check.
+Furthermore, owners must inform the authorities of how the weapon and ammunition is stored and provide the firearm for annual inspection.

 Some analysts link Japan's aversion to firearms with its demilitarization in the aftermath of World War II.
 Others say that because the overall crime rate in the country is so low, most Japanese see no need for firearms.